IvoryC/BioLockJ/mkdocs/user-guide/docs/Building-Modules.md

 #### Create a test case
 Create a minimal test case for your module.
 Its often best to establish your test case before you dig into coding your module.
 Your test case will help you develop your module, and later demonstrate that it works, and (in the long term) test if the module is still working.
 Make this the most minimalist example possible to demonstrate that each of the major components of your module are working.

+#### Set docker image
+When not running in docker mode, the docker image isn't used and doesn't matter, but a module needs to specify a docker container that it can run in just to be a valid module.
+For initially testing that the project could build we used some light-weight default, such as library/ubuntu:latest.
+Printing a "Hello World" will work fine in that container, but most modules will need more than that.
+You can choose to create and host your own image to that has all the software your module needs (and as little as possible beyond that!) or you can find an existing image already hosted on the docker hub, preferably by a reliable organization.
+Your module might use the "latest" in its getDockerImageTag() method and leave it to the user to specify a specific tag in the config file.
+The image specified by your module is its default.
+The user can always choose to override that through the config file; which is also convenient for the developer when testing images.
+The auto-generated documentation will state which image is set as your modules default.

 #### Apply a version number
 Once you are ready to use and/or share your module, give it a version number.
 By default, your module is version "0.0.0", indicating you are in early development and have not yet applied a version number.
 The version is a String, so the format is pretty open, but we recommend following the three-part major.minor.patch semantic versioning system.
 Each time to you publish changes to the code, you should increment your version accordingly.